justinfrevert/lunar-dust-trajectory-proofs/README.md

 ## Structure
 `graphs` - hosts the dust trajectory graph we plot with our data, as well as the matching graph from the original paper.

 `host` - host-side code for preparing the RISC Zero ZKVM guest as well as code for plotting graphs.

-`methods` - This code uses RISC Zero to generate STARK proofs of the correct execution of the code we care about proving.
+`methods` - This code uses RISC Zero to generate STARK proofs of the correct execution of the code we care about proving. **The core functionality for the code we care about is in (https://github.com/justinfrevert/lunar-dust-trajectory-proofs/blob/main/methods/guest/src/main.rs))**

 ## Description
 I provide expected values for the dust trajectory of both clips.
 I've gotten these by simply trying to perform the calculations in the paper(See `Introduction`).
 Within the context of code which generates a proof, I simply check that the math produces these same values.
 If they do, we generate a proof that it is the case.